Find a course

 Tourist Behaviour

-This module explores and critically analyses theories and models and frameworks of tourist behaviour drawn from a range of social science disciplines such as anthropology, sociology, psychology, geography and politics.
+You’ll explore and critically analyse theories, models and frameworks of tourist behaviour drawn from a range of social science disciplines such as:

 Wedding Planning and Celebratory Events